 Zoe meets Mia.

-Zoey-with-a-y outranks 3 letter Zoe now.
+Zoey-with-a-y is every bit as popular in recent years.
 But either way, this mini name has an appealing meaning: life.

-What are your favorite 3 letter girl names?
+What are your favorite three letter girl names?

 First published on October 19, 2016, this post was revised and updated on October 27, 2022 and again on June 22, 2023.